Corta Atalaya

-Corta Atalaya is the largest open-pit mine in Europe.
-It is located within the city limits of Minas de Riotinto in the province of Huelva, autonomous community of Andalusia, Spain.
+Corta Atalaya is an open-pit copper mine in the city limits of Minas de Riotinto in the province of Huelva, autonomous community of Andalusia, Spain.
 It was actively mined until 1992.
 It is now owned by Atalaya Mining, formerly EMED Mining, through its 100%-owned subsidiary, EMED Tartessus SL.

 History

 Corta Atalaya the 1980s, before closure and inundation.

 In 1873, Rio Tinto Company, later Rio Tinto Group, acquired the mines of Riotinto.
 This open-pit mine in the western part of the Masa San Dionisio was begun in 1907 after major subsidence in some of the higher-altitude parts of the area two years earlier.
 At its peak the mine employed 2,000 workers mining copper.
 It was nationalized in 1954 and closed in 1992.

 Atalaya Mining, formerly EMED Mining, acquired 100% of the mine, through its 100%-owned subsidiary, EMED Tartessus SL, in October 2008.
 Although mining activity has not re-commenced at Corta Atalaya, the company re-started commercial production of copper further east at Cerro Colorado in February 2016.

 Two films have used the former mine as a locale: El corazón de la tierra, directed by Antonio Cuadri and based on the novel of the same name by Juan Cobos Wilkins, a political-historical film about the Rio Tinto mines; and the science fiction film Proxima, written and directed by Carlos Atanes, which used the mine as an otherworldly landscape.